 The Long-Term Effects of Bullying

 Childhood bullying, which takes place during crucial developmental years, can be particularly devastating once the victim reaches adulthood.
 Many people don’t realize that their emotional and psychological suffering often stems from unresolved trauma brought on by bullying.
-That’s why it’s important to know all about the long-term effects of bullying.
+That’s why it’s essential to know all about the long-term effects of bullying.

-What Are the Mental Health Consequences of Bullying?
+The Mental Health Consequences of Bullying

 Depression